leanprover/fp-lean/functional-programming-lean/src/type-classes/polymorphism.md

 The type of `{{#example_in Examples/Classes.lean ofNatType}}` may be surprising.
 It is `{{#example_out Examples/Classes.lean ofNatType}}`, in which the `Nat` argument `n` occurs as an explicit function argument.
 In the declaration of the method, however, `ofNat` simply has type `α`.
-This seeming discrepancy is because the declaring a type class really results in the following:
+This seeming discrepancy is because declaring a type class really results in the following:

  * A structure type to contain the implementation of each overloaded operation
  * A namespace with the same name as the class